ricdurh/CV_Detect_Tracking_Golf_Ball_Launch/README.md

-# Computer Vision Detection and Tracking of Golf Ball from Smartphone Videos
+# CV Detection and Tracking of Golf Ball from Smartphone Videos